SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     [10 rows x 5 columns]
     ```

-    Standardize the dataframes such that they have the same column names and drop the time column from the
+    Standardize the data frames such that they have the same column names and drop the time column from the
-    `current_data` dataframe.
+    `current_data` data frame.

-4. We are now ready to generate some reports about data drifting:

-    1. Try executing the following code:
+    ??? success "Solution"

         ```python
+        import pandas as pd
+        from sklearn import datasets
+        reference_data = datasets.load_iris(as_frame=True).frame
+        reference_data = reference_data.rename(
+            columns={
+                'sepal length (cm)': 'sepal_length',
+                'sepal width (cm)': 'sepal_width',
+                'petal length (cm)': 'petal_length',
+                'petal width (cm)': 'petal_width',
+                'target': 'target'
+            }
+        )

+        current_data = pd.read_csv('prediction_database.csv')
+        current_data = current_data.drop(columns=['time'])
+        ```

+    1. Add the following code to the `data_drift.py` file to create a report on the data drift:

+        ```python
         from evidently.report import Report
         from evidently.metric_preset import DataDriftPreset
         report = Report(metrics=[DataDriftPreset()])
-        report.run(reference_data=reference, current_data=current)
+        report.run(reference_data=reference_data, current_data=current_data)
         report.save_html('report.html')
         ```

-        and open the generated `.html` page.
+        Open the generated `.html` page.
 What does it say about your data?
 Have it drifted?
 Make sure to poke
         around to understand what the different plots are actually showing.

     2. Data drifting is not the only kind of reporting evidently can make.
 We can also get reports on the data quality.
+        Look through the documentation of evidently and add the preset that has to do with data quality to the report.
-        Try first adding a few `Nan` values to your reference data.
-Secondly, try changing the report to
+        Try adding a few `Nan` values to your `current_data` and re-run the report.
+Checkout the report and go over the
+        generated plots and make sure that it picked up on the missing values you just added.

+        ??? success "Solution"

+            The `DataQualityPreset` checks the quality of the data:

             ```python
             from evidently.metric_preset import DataDriftPreset, DataQualityPreset
             report = Report(metrics=[DataDriftPreset(), DataQualityPreset()])
             ```

-        and re-run the report.
-Checkout the newly generated report.
-Again go over the generated plots and make sure that
-        it picked up on the missing values you just added.

-    3. The final report present we will look at is the `TargetDriftPreset`.
-Target drift means that our model is
-        over/under predicting certain classes e.g. or general terms the distribution of predicted values differs from
+    3. Another important kind of drift is called *target drift*, where the distribution of the target values have
+        changed.
+If your training data was balanced, and you are now seeing a lot of one class being predicted this may
+        indicate that your model is not performing as expected or that external factors have changed, which means that
+        you should retrain your model.
+Find the preset that checks for target drift, add it to the report and re-run
+        the analysis.

+        ??? success "Solution"

-        the ground true distribution of targets.
-Try adding the `TargetDriftPreset` to the `Report` class and re-run the
+            The `TargetDriftPreset` checks the distribution of the target values:

-        analysis and inspect the result.
-Have your targets drifted?
+            ```python
+            from evidently.metric_preset import DataDriftPreset, DataQualityPreset, TargetDriftPreset
+            report = Report(metrics=[DataDriftPreset(), DataQualityPreset(), TargetDriftPreset()])
+            ```

-5. Evidently reports are meant for debugging, exploration and reporting of results.
+4. Evidently reports are meant for debugging, exploration and reporting of results.
 However, as we stated in the
     beginning, what we are actually interested in methods automatically detecting when we are beginning to drift.
 For
-    this we will need to look at Test and TestSuites:
+    this we will need to look at `Test` and `TestSuites` in Evidently.

     1. Lets start with a simple test that checks if there are any missing values in our dataset: